Hot pursuit

+Common law jurisdictions

-English common law
+English law

 Hot pursuit has long formed a part of English common law.
 The principle can be traced back to the doctrine of distress damage feasant, which allowed a property owner to detain animals trespassing on his land to ensure that he was compensated for the damage they had caused.
 In particular, a case in 1293 held that a property owner could also chase after trespassing animals leaving his land and catch them if he could.
 Later cases extended this idea to allow a property owner to distrain the goods of a tenant behind on his rent outside his property (in Kirkman v.
 Lelly in 1314) and peace officers to make arrests outside their jurisdiction.

 In 1939, Glanville Williams described hot pursuit as a legal fiction that treated an arrest as made at the moment when the chase began rather than when it ended, since a criminal should not be able to benefit from an attempt to escape.

 Because of its pedigree in English law, the principle has been exported to many former colonies of the British Empire, including the United States and Canada.